-If you are involved in a California divorce, it is important to understand your rights.
-Specifically, you should end your divorce with a fair and equal property settlement under California’s community property law.
-Believe it or not, once you know how to properly divide your assets, you may find your divorce cuter and a little easier to complete!
+If you are involved in a California divorce, it is important to understand your property rights.
+Specifically, you should ensure your divorce ends with a fair and equal property settlement under California’s community property law.
+Once you know how to properly divide your assets, you should find your divorce a little less painful and easier to complete.

 California Divorce Entitlements: Property

-When you file for divorce in California, any property you acquire before you get married, during your marriage by a gift, property or will or after the date of legal separation is considered property. separate and will remain legally your property when your marriage falls apart.
-The court considers this property “separate property”.
+For purposes of a California divorce, any property you acquire before you get married, during your marriage by a gift or will or after the date of legal separation is considered “separate property” and will remain legally your property after the divorce proceeding concludes.

-On the other hand, any property, debt or income earned by a married person while living with a spouse is community property.
-California law requires community estates to be shared equally among divorced spouses unless otherwise agreed by the parties.
+On the other hand, any property, debt or income earned by a married person while married and before legal separation is community property.
+California law requires community estates to be shared equally among divorced spouses unless otherwise agreed to by the parties.
 For example, if the spouse obtains a diploma or professional license during the marriage period, the community may qualify for reimbursement for the cost of obtaining that degree.
 That cost may include tuition, fees and books.

 - Bank accounts and cash

 California law considers homes acquired during the marriage period the property of the community.
 Therefore, California spouses divorcing must determine how they will equally share residences in the community.
 When distributing community assets and liabilities, the net worth of each spouse’s share should be equal unless otherwise agreed by the parties.
 Consequently, one spouse may be given the family residence, and the other awarded other community property, provided they are of equal value.